Dating Tips For Women When Dating A Guy And The Best Way To Respond

 It’s the same thing you can observe when two guys that have met once or twice before, run into each other in public, and exclaim: “Hey Man!
 What’s up?!” and give each other that pulled in hand clasp with a shoulder lean and a slap on the back.

-They don’t really expect the other dude to give them a laundry list of what is happening in their life.
+They don’t expect the other dude to provide them with a laundry list of what is happening in their life.

 It’s just a bro-hello.

 I know.
-This hurts.
-You were hoping that he was finally stepping up with asking you out.
+This revelation hurts.
+You were hoping that your boyfriend was finally stepping up with asking you out.

 You don’t want a bromance.
 You want a romance with him.